Inverse scattering for waveguides in topological insulators: Introduction

 The rest of the paper is structured as follows.
 Section \ref{sec:prelim} recalls the necessary information on the spectral decomposition of the Dirac operator and on the scattering data generated by the perturbation $V(x,y)$.
 Our main results are described in Section \ref{sec:main}.
 Section \ref{sec:adjoint} then presents the adjoint method, an iterative procedure to solve the inverse scattering problem.
 Numerical simulations illustrate the procedure in Section \ref{sec:num}.
 Concluding remarks are presented in Section \ref{sec:conclu} while some lemmas and proofs are postponed to the appendix.
+The inverse scattering problem for the harmonic confinement $H_{KG}$ is also detailed in an appendix.